-Units required for Major: 60 plus GE courses Units required for Pre-major: 42 plus GE courses

-Minimum total units for BS: 138
+Units required for Major: 60 plus GE courses Units required for Pre-major: 42 plus GE courses Minimum total units for the BS: 138

 Note: Additional units may be required to meet the CSUS foreign language requirement.
-See page 86.

 Courses in parentheses are prerequisites.